+They also add a perfect pop of color for a more festive holiday vibe.
 I have them hanging over every chair for that “charm factor” we all want to have in our homes during the holidays.

 Wrapping a vintage throw around the base of your Christmas tree is a great idea for a tree skirt.
 You can also hang several on a ladder leaning up against a wall.